ZeavoHQ/DebtKit-API/README.md

 ## Authentication ##

-A DebtKit Account ID and API Key is required to authenticate your request.
-This information can be recieved by signing into DebtKit as an administrator and going to Options->API.
+A DebtKit API Key is required to authenticate your request.
+API Keys can be created and retreieved by signing into your DebtKit account and going to Options->API Keys.

 This data is then POSTed as part of the API request.